Quick start

 The easiest way to profile the speedup provided by a parallel function is to either use Python’s timeit module, or the IPython/Jupyter %timeit command.

-In addition, the decorator accepts a profile: bool and a trace_export: Optional[str] parameter that can be used get profiling metrics about the execution of a parallel function.
+In addition, the ``@parallel`` decorator accepts a profile: bool and a trace_export: Optional[str] parameter that can be used get profiling metrics about the execution of a parallel function.

 from typing import List